Blog

 Types of Occupancy Sensors

-Occupancy sensors come in various types, each utilizing different technologies to detect presence and movement.
+There are different types of occupancy sensors.
+Each utilises different technologies to detect presence and movement.
 The three main types are infrared, ultrasonic, and microwave sensors.

 Infrared Sensors: